3 AUSTRALIAN DETENTION BARRACKS WARWICK

 USED BY THE MILITARY DURING WWII

-The Australian Army established a Detention Barracks at Warwick in southern Queensland during WW2 for military prisoners.
+The Australian Army established 3 Australian Detention Barracks on the Warwick to Stanthorpe Road near Warwick in southern Queensland during WWII for military prisoners.

 Boggo Road Gaol, Brisbane